 The ABCDE of Melanoma: If a mole is Asymmetrical, or the Border of the mole is not well-defined, or there is a Color variation across areas, or the Diameter (size) of the mole is more than 6 mm and/ or there is Evolution of the mole (i.e. difference of the mole over time in terms of color, shape, or size), these are all warning signs for melanoma.

 Adenoid Cystic Carcinoma (ACC): A unique and rare cancer form, ACC is unpredictable.
 The growth of the cancer is generally slow; however, it is gradual and progressive over time.
 Most often, it occurs in the oral cavity (primary tumors); however, it can also develop in other organs of the body.
-Usually, the cancer occurs in glands where fluid is secreted, such as sweat glands, excretory glands, and tear glands.
-It can also occur in ears, skin, brain, breast, lungs, and nose.
+Usually, cancer occurs in glands where the fluid is secreted, such as sweat glands, excretory glands, and tear glands.
+It can also occur in the ears, skin, brain, breast, lungs, and nose.
 In rare cases, ACC develops in the external ear canal.